athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 <br/>

-### Portfolio Philosophy
+### Investment Philosophy

 <br/>

 🔮 At the highest level, I invest in startups that are building **a future I want to be part of**, and I try to help them make that future a reality.
 Beyond that, there are no rules.

-🔥 **Team ability and macro trends** matter the most to me.
+🔥 **Team ability and macro trends** matter a lot to me.
 Big ideas, market pull and innovative tech are also important.
-Traction is useful as a proxy for these attributes.
-Validation is priceless.
+Traction is a useful proxy; it validates these attributes.

 🌎 I'm **flexible on geography, industry, and business model**.
 I prefer B2B to consumer.
 About half my portfolio is in Canada, and half outside it.

 🐶 I like both overdogs with **unfair advantages**, and underdogs who are **scrappy, resilient, resourceful**.
 I invest in both 'brave new world" startups and 'faster better cheaper' startups.

-👥 I don't really care about who else is investing.
-I welcome **unusual ideas** and atypical founder profiles.
+👥 I don't care who else is investing.
+I welcome unusual stories and atypical founder profiles.
+What matters is your motivation and competence.

 ❤️ Building a startup is hard.
-I seek **founders of character**: resourceful, resilient, optimistic, curious, competitive, and committed.
+I seek **founders of character**: resourceful, resilient, optimistic, curious, ambitious, competitive, and committed.
 If this is you, please [reach out](/pitch-me)!

 <br/>